loko-loko/flower/README.md

-# Jeedom Flower Spray
+# Jeedom Flower Watering

-This program allows you to starting a plant watering scenario from Jeedom according to the level of moisture recovered from the [Mi Flower Exporter](https://github.com/loko-loko/mi-flora-exporter.git).
+This tool allows you to starting a plant watering scenario from Jeedom according to the level of moisture recovered from the [Mi Flower Exporter](https://github.com/loko-loko/mi-flora-exporter.git).

 ## How to use

 ### Config file

-Jeedom Flower Spray work with a config file whose contain some informations like:
+The tool works with a config file whose contain some informations:
-- Flower(s) to spray (Flower name displayed from exporter)
+- Flower(s) to watering (Flower name displayed from exporter)
-- Jeedom info (URL, API Key)
+- Jeedom info (URL, API Key and Scenario IDs to start and stop watering)
 - Mi Flower Exporter URL

 You can find an example of a config file in: `templates/config.yml`.